-The University of Adelaide was founded with a noble goal: to prepare for South Australia young leaders shaped by education rather than by birth or wealth in a settlement free of old world social and religious inequalities.
+The University of Adelaide was founded with a noble goal: to prepare, for South Australia, young leaders shaped by education rather than birth or wealth in a settlement free of old world social and religious inequalities.

-Thus were formed Adelaide’s distinctive features: a student body of democratic breadth, a staff of international distinction, a spirit of freedom to investigate new fields, a sense of importance to the community, and a goal to prepare educated leaders.
+We continue to embrace a student body of democratic breadth, attract staff of international distinction, instil a spirit of freedom to investigate new fields, believe in our value to the community, and we are earnest in our goal to prepare the educated leaders of tomorrow.